tokio-rs/website/README.md

 # Tokio Website

-The website for the Tokio project.
+The website for the Tokio Project.
 Lives at https://tokio.rs.

-Besides containing the content for the website, it also includes crates containing the example code used in the tutorial.
-These crates can be compiled and ran.
+Besides containing the content for the website, it also includes creates containing the example code used in the tutorial.
+These creates can be compiled and run.

 * [hello-tokio](tutorial-code/hello-tokio/src/main.rs)
 * [spawning](tutorial-code/spawning/src/main.rs)